Page Reviewed / Updated - February 29, 2020

 ILW is administered by the Missouri Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) via the MO HealthNet Division.

-In order to be eligible for the Independent Living Waiver, applicants must be Missouri residents who are between the ages of 18 and 64 and be physically disabled.
+In order to be eligible for the Independent Living Waiver, applicants must be physically disabled Missouri residents who are between the ages of 18 and 64.
 If the individual also has a cognitive impairment, it must have manifested when the individual was 22 years old or older.
 In other words, this waiver is not intended for those persons with developmental disabilities.
 In addition, individuals must require a nursing home level of care, yet still be able to self-direct their own personal care.

 Applicants must be Medicaid eligible and actively enrolled in the Missouri state plan.
 This means there are income requirements that must be met.
-As of 2019, a single individual is allowed income up to 85% of the Federal Poverty Level, which mean an applicant cannot have a monthly income more than $885.
+As of April 2019 through May 2020, a single individual is allowed income up to 85% of the Federal Poverty Level, which means an applicant cannot have a monthly income more than $885.
 For married couples, with both spouses as applicants, the monthly income cannot exceed $1,198.
-However, Missouri does allow applicants that have an income greater than the allowable amount to “spend-down” in order to become eligible.
-For example, if an individual has $300 each month in recurring medical / care expenses, they are permitted to deduct that amount from their income, so their countable income is $300 less than their actual income.
+However, Missouri does allow applicants that have an income greater than the allowable amount to create a Qualified Income Trust (QIT).
+In an oversimplified explanation, income over Medicaid’s income limit is deposited into a QIT and is no longer counted as income for Medicaid purposes.

-There are also asset limitations, which are set at $4,000 for single applicants and $8,000 for married applicants, as of 2019.
-Some assets are considered exempt (non-countable), such as an individual’s primary home, given the applicant lives in it and it is valued under $585,000.
+There are also asset limitations, which are set at $4,000 for single applicants and $8,000 for married applicants, as of 2020.
+Some assets are considered exempt (non-countable), such as an individual’s primary home, given the applicant lives in it and the equity value is under $595,000.
 A single vehicle and personal items, such as home furnishings, are also exempt.
 Married applicants whose spouses are not also applying for services can set aside more financial resources for their non-applicant spouses.
-As of 2019, non-applicant spouses can keep up to $126,420 in joint assets.
+As of 2020, non-applicant spouses can keep up to $128,640 in joint assets.
 Please make note, if applicants still have assets greater than the limits, one cannot simply give assets away or sell them for less than they are worth in order to meet Medicaid’s asset requirement.
 Doing so may violate Medicaid’s 5-year Look-Back Period and may result in a period of ineligibility.

 To learn more about the Missouri Independent Living Waiver, call the Missouri Department of Health and Senior Services at 573-751-6400.
 One can also click here for limited information about the waiver.